 Upstream scope 3 emissions - such as emissions resulting from purchased goods and services - can constitute a significant share of an organization's overall carbon footprint.
 Measurement of upstream scope 3 emissions data allows procurement teams to identify emissions hotspots within their supplier networks.
 Few organizations currently have this visibility of their supply chains.
-For instance, only 23% of organizations in our survey report being moderately or highly aware of which suppliers account for most of their scope 3 emissions, with the remainder reporting low or no visibility.
+For instance, only 24% of organizations in our survey report being moderately or highly aware of which suppliers account for most of their scope 3 emissions, with the remainder reporting low or no visibility.

 Visibility into emissions data enables procurement teams to take targeted actions to mitigate emissions.
 For instance, procurement teams can use emissions data to assign carbon scores to suppliers in order to facilitate the selection of suppliers with smaller emissions footprints.
-Swedenbased telco Telia, for instance, assigns a climate score to each of its suppliers based on the maturity of the supplier's climate action initiatives, and uses the score as a selection criterion (91% of Telia's emissions come from its supply chain, making this a crucial exercise).16 Brazil-based commodities company Amaggi has integrated the use of geospatial tools and data into 100% of its of organizations report being moderately or highly aware of which suppliers account for most of their scope 3 emissions 22 purchasing decisions to evaluate suppliers based on their environmental impact.
+Swedenbased telco Telia, for instance, assigns a climate score to each of its suppliers based on the maturity of the supplier's climate action initiatives, and uses the score as a selection criterion (91% of Telia's emissions come from its supply chain, making this a crucial exercise).16 Brazil-based commodities company Amaggi has integrated the use of geospatial tools and data into 100% of its of organizations in our survey report being moderately or highly aware of which suppliers account for most of their scope 3 emissions purchasing decisions to evaluate suppliers based on their environmental impact.
 This is helping Amaggi ensure traceability across its supply chain, as well as monitor deforestation.17 Tackling deforestation is key to achieving net zero - 11% of global GHG emissions are attributed to deforestation and the conversion of natural ecosystems.18 modeling techniques provide further opportunities to reduce emissions in the upstream supply chain.
 To support its push for net zero, Japan-based trading company Marubeni Corporation (a Fortune Global 500 company with close to \$60 billion in annual revenue)19 conducted a proof of concept (PoC) in 2021 with the aim of reducing emissions related to the procurement of corrugated boxes.
-The PoC was aimed at building an emissions visualization and optimization platform that measures the GHG emissions of various corrugated box manufacturers, enables the visualization of emissions across the supply chain, and conducts simulations to optimize supplier selection based on multiple conditions such as environmental impact, product cost, and delivery distance.20
+The